Display your licence clearly

 Providing false or misleading information is an offence, with a penalty of $12,210.60 for a person or $61,053 for businesses.

-Tobacco Licensing Victoria (TLV) will begin to enforce the licensing scheme from 1 February 2026 and check that businesses selling tobacco are complying with the law.
+From February 1 2026, Tobacco Licensing Victoria is enforcing the licencing scheme and ensuring businesses selling tobacco comply with the law.

 Updated